Dylan-Gallagher/legal-document-understanding/README.md

 # Legal Document Understanding

-A parser for EU Legal texts such as GDPR and DGA
+A parser for EU Legal texts such as The AI Act, GDPR and DGA